macon county nc north carolina courthouse government

 Case Management of High Risk Children (CMARC)

-CMARC care managers can help with resources for:
+CMARC care managers provide:

 Case Management of High Risk Pregnancies (CMHRP)

-Benefits of participation are as follows:
+Benefits of participation for pregnant women are as follows:

 • Help obtain resources you may need: medical care, trasportation, food, stable housing